j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 other projects!).
 Plus, I have sufficient experience in web development to pick up new frameworks comfortably.
 The struggle is creating a site I'm satisfied with.
-After all, this is a personal site and despite not looking for something overly fancy and decorated, I want it to be distinct, reflective and representative.
-This is my 3rd attempt at designing my personal site and I'm looking to get it right this time!
+After all, this is a personal site and despite not looking for something overly fancy or decorated, I want it to be distinct, reflective and representative.
+This is my 3rd attempt at designing my personal site, and I'm looking to get it right this time!

 <div class="callout">